Jordan Kimball & Demi Burnett Roast Their ‘Bachelor In Paradise’ Co-Stars In Hilarious Scene No One Saw Coming

 Demi then roasts Cam Ayala, who has just realized his dream girl (Caelynn Miller Keyes) isn’t into him.

 “Here goes Cam on the beach in his natural habitat, walking alone and sad.
-He is in an anti-depressant commercial right now,” Demi cracks, before offering a prediction about who will be getting a rose at the next rose ceremony: “ABC, Anyone but Cam.”
+He is in an anti-depressant commercial right now,” Demi cracks, before offering a prediction about who will be getting a rose at the next rose ceremony.

-Demi and Jordan also address recurring Bachelor in Paradise contestant Chris Bukowksi’s “advanced” age.
+Demi and Jordan also address recurring Bachelor in Paradise contestant Chris Bukowski’s “advanced” age.
 (Note: He’s only 32.)
 Demi jokes that every night she watches Chris age 10 years, while Jordan quips, “I saw his bags and he has formaldehyde in his bags.”

 The Bachelor in Paradise stars also mock two female co-stars as they skip on the beach, calling them “a Forever 21 commercial,” and they attempt to mimic Paul Jones’ unique way of talking.
 Whoa!